ddvlanck/gipod-ldes-demo/README.md

 ### 1. Init the database

 Depending on which backend you want to use, a different _docker-compose_ file has to be executed:
-- Mongo: `docker-compose -f docker-compose-mongo.yml up`
+- Mongo: `docker-compose -f docker-compose-mongo.yml up (--build)`
-- Postgis `docker-compose -f docker-compose-postgis.yml up`
-  Neo4j `docker-compose -f docker-compose-neo4j.yml up`
+- PostGIS `docker-compose -f docker-compose-postgis.yml up (--build)` Neo4j `docker-compose -f docker-compose-neo4j.yml up --build`

 All docker-compose files will initiate at least two containers.
 A container containing the actual database (mongo, postgis or neo4j), and a second one that provides a Web-based admin interface (Mongo Express, PgAdmin or Neo4j Browser) that allows easy interaction with the database.

+**Note**: the docker-compose file for PostGIS will automatically start up the application and geoserver as well.

 #### Mongo as database